-Flinders has had a good reputation for producing employable graduates since engineering was first taught here early in the 1990s.
+Flinders has had an excellent reputation for producing employable graduates since engineering was first taught here early in the 1990s.
 Graduates from Flinders awards have gone on to win Fulbright scholarships, and a number of Institution of Engineering and Technology prizes over the years.

 Research in Maritime Engineering

 Flinders research in engineering related to naval architecture is strong with substantial research in the design of underwater vehicles, control systems, signal processing, instrumentation and embedded systems.
 In particular, a research strength of the School is in Autonomous Underwater Vehicles and we currently have research links with the AMC and CSIRO in this area.

 Research in maritime systems is included in strengths such as the Centre for Maritime Engineering, Control and Imaging (CMECI) and the ARC Research Training Centre for Naval Design and Manufacturing (core partner with U Tasmania and U Wollongong).
 This group has an enviable research record and students wishing and capable of undertaking postgraduate research are particularly welcomed.